confluentinc/examples/multiregion/docs/multiregion.rst

 - under-min-isr: observers will be promoted if the isr size drops below the topic's min.insync.replicas configuration.
 - under-replicated: observers will be promoted if the isr size drops below the configured count of replicas in the topic's replica placement policy.
-- leader-is-observer: observers will only be promoted if the leader is an observer.
+- leader-is-observer: observers will only be promoted if the current partition leader is an observer.

 Configuration